-The public hearing will be held on July 22, 2021.
+A public hearing was held on July 22, 2021 and August 26, 2021.

-Both oral and written comments will be taken by District staff; Mark Swanson PE, senior engineer with BCVWD will present the findings of the 2020 UWMP.
-When the public hearing has closed, the Board will give direction to staff to consider all comments and make revisions to the 2020 UWMP Update as required or make a motion to adopt the 2020 UWMP.
+Both oral and written comments were taken by District staff; Mark Swanson PE, senior engineer with BCVWD, presented the findings of the 2020 UWMP.
+When the public hearing was closed, the Board will gave direction to staff to consider all comments and make revisions to the 2020 UWMP Update as required and made a motion to adopt the 2020 UWMP.

-In the case that there are comments, the 2020 UWMP will be revised by staff to incorporate comments from the public hearing.
-The revised UWMP will be made available at the District Office and posted on the District's website prior to the date of adoption.
+The 2020 UWMP was revised by staff to incorporate comments from the public hearings.
+The revised UWMP was made available to the general public at the District Office and posted on the District's website within 30 days of submission to DWR.